immanuel404/Encryptor/README.md

 # Encryptor
-A JavaScript program that encrypts and decrypts character symbols_simple security measure
+A JavaScript program that encrypts and decrypts character input_simple cryptography measure

 CSS Codes are in the index.html file